 Bachelor of Science Degree in Psychology

-The major requires a minimum of 32 credit hours (eight courses).
+The major requires a minimum of nine courses and a minimum of 32 credit hours.

 Will not be accepted as transfer credit and may not be taken at a consortium school.